Hypersensitivity Pneumonitis

 Chest radiography

-No findings on chest radiograph that are typical of hypersensitivity pneumonitis (HP).
-That said, pleural effusions, pleural thickening, or significant hilar adenopathy are rare in hypersensitivity pneumonitis and may suggest alternative differential diagnoses.
+No findings on chest radiography are typical of HP.
+That said, pleural effusions, pleural thickening, or significant hilar adenopathy are rare in HP and may suggest alternative differential diagnoses.

-In acute hypersensitivity pneumonitis, a poorly defined micronodular or diffuse interstitial pattern is typical.
-Lower to middle lung zone predominance is variably reported and may be better appreciated in high-resolution CT scans.[51]
+In acute HP, a poorly defined micronodular or diffuse interstitial pattern is typical.
+Lower-to-middle lung zone predominance is variably reported and may be better appreciated on HRCT.[53]
 Findings are normal in approximately 10% of patients.
 Radiograph findings may also revert back to normal following resolution of the acute episode.

-Subacute hypersensitivity pneumonitis chest radiographs may be similar to acute hypersensitivity pneumonitis with a predominantly reticulonodular pattern.[52]
-Note the image below:
+Subacute HP chest radiographs may be similar to those of acute HP, with a predominantly reticulonodular pattern.[54]
+(See the image below.)

 View Image